wp-plugins/sgr-nextpage-titles/readme.txt

 Tested up to: 3.8
 Stable tag: 1.1.4

-Order your posts into subpages: multipage posts will have a table of contents linking single subpages with their titles.
+Order your posts in subpages: multipage posts will have a table of contents linking single subpages with their titles.

 == Description ==